Residents' opinion survey

-- The researchers try to match their survey respondents with the Kāpiti population demographic, and therefore will occasionally stop the phone call politely if the respondent states their age group/gender/location and the researchers have already surveyed the ‘quota’ for that demographic.
+The researchers try to match their survey respondents with the Kāpiti population demographic, so will occasionally stop the phone call politely if the respondent states their age group/gender/location and the researchers have already surveyed the ‘quota’ for that demographic.

 Annual results for each financial year are usually published around August/September of the following year.
-Annual results for previous years can be accessed via the links below.
+Annual results for previous years can be accessed below.

 The Council contracted Research First to undertake the Residents Opinion Survey in 2016/17 and since then the survey has been conducted quarterly.
-Prior to 2016/17 there was a single annual survey undertaken each year.
+Before 2016/17 there was a single annual survey undertaken each year.